 Before entering academe, Weeks worked as an associate in the Health Industry Group at Vinson & Elkins in Houston.
 She also served as a judicial clerk for Judge Jacques L. Wiener Jr. of the U.S. Court of Appeals for the 5th Circuit and for Chief Justice Thomas R. Phillips of the Supreme Court of Texas.

 Weeks earned her bachelor’s degree from Columbia University and her law degree summa cum laude from UGA, where she was on the Jessup Moot Court Team, was editor-in-chief of the Georgia Law Review and was inducted into the Order of the Coif.
 Before returning to her hometown of Athens for law school, Weeks was a psychiatric social worker in Chicago.

-Professor Weeks will be speaking on Jacobson in the Context of Federal Vaccine Mandates.
+Professor Weeks spoke on Jacobson in the Context of Federal Vaccine Mandates.